National Library Week

 The library renovation, which is currently underway, is primarily funded by $18 million in public funds from Stanislaus County, state library grants, and library reserves.
 The Lifelong Legacy effort will provide important enhancements such as a reimagined Early Childhood space; comfortable, durable furnishings, tech upgrades for public meeting rooms, quiet reading rooms and more.

 Donations to the Lifelong Legacy are still being accepted.
-For more information and a complete list of donors, visit modestolibraryfriends.org/legacy.
+More information and a complete list of donors are available here.

 Friends of the Modesto Library promotes community goodwill and support for the Modesto Library; stimulates public awareness of the library and its needs; encourages gifts of money and time that are used to provide materials and services to the library; and seeks sources of cultural and educational programs for the library.